-Morgan County Clerk Killed, husband critically injured in crash
+Morgan County Clerk killed, husband critically injured in crash

-Morgan County Clerk Stephanie Elliott and her husband John Elliott was critically injured in a crash on Saturday according to the sheriff’s office.
+INDIANAPOLIS — Morgan County Clerk Stephanie Elliott and her husband John Elliott were critically injured in a crash on Saturday according to the sheriff’s office.

 Elliot was the current clerk for Morgan County and the current Republican candidate for the Morgan County Auditor in the November general election.